 Algiers is a super safe city, you will see a lot of police around Algiers and Algeria, but they are all friendly and will never bother you.

 You will see a local woman wearing the same cloth style as Europe, some in jeans, t-shirt, tank tops, dresses, hijab etc.

 I felt 100% safety all the time in Algiers.

 Accommodation in Algiers.

 During my visit to Algiers, I stayed at Hotel ABC, a centrally located hotel, only 2 minutes walk from the main street, friendly English speaking staff, clean, decent size room with good shower and Wifi.

 There´s currently no backpacker hostels or guesthouse in Algiers or Algeria, so basic hotels or AirBNB is your best option if you are on a tight budget.

 Overall Experience Of Algiers.

-I truly believe that if Algiers would have been located across the Mediterranean sea in Spain or French, so would Algiers have been on level with Barcelona or Marseille etc. when it comes to tourism, there are enough sites around the city, a lot of easy day trips to UNESCO worlds heritage sites like the Roman Ruins at Tipaza or Djemila to keep visitors busy here.
+I genuinely believe that if Algiers would have been located across the Mediterranean sea in Spain or French, so would Algiers have been on a level with Barcelona or Marseille etc. when it comes to tourism, there are enough sites around the city, a lot of easy day trips to UNESCO worlds heritage sites like the Roman Ruins at Tipaza or Djemila to keep visitors busy here.